SarthakSwaroop/Scheduler-StudyAssistant/README.md

 # Scheduler-Study Assistant

-The 'Study Assistant' is a web based time schedule management system for students.
-Built as part of my final year project for the Bachelor of Information Technology degree offered by the University of Moratuwa, this system assists students in the following ways.
+The 'Scheduler-StudyAssistant' is a web based time schedule management system for students.
+Built as part of my final project for the CS5ox online course offered by the Harvard University, this system assists students in the following ways:-

 * It creates customized study schedules based on students' modules
 * It provides detailed analysis about modules based on data collected from students